<?xml version="1.0" encoding="UTF-8"?>

 <image:loc>https://images.squarespace-cdn.com/content/v1/60bb9c2c40944651b4ab85e9/1622945790356-5C73I6ULE8TAQHB31QXB/cosiela-borta-t0SJUt1OyHc-unsplash.jpg</image:loc>

-<image:title>Areas of Focus - Relational Health and Well-being for Adults and Teens</image:title>
+<image:title>Areas of Focus - Relational Health and Well-being for Adults</image:title>

 <image:caption>I firmly believe all clients have the potential to have relationships and lives that are deeply meaningful - both with friendships and significant others.
 Healing often involves looking at the relationship we have with ourselves, as well as the relational patterns we have with others.
 It can also mean understanding and healing nervous system responses that are no longer supporting what you want in life or in relationships.
 Difficulties developing healthy relationships can be shaped by many things:, trauma, chronic stress, and our childhood relational experiences.
 Anxiety, depression, and relational challenges are all signals that you may need support.
 The good news is - profound change can happen.
 You can learn to move beyond managing yourself and begin to feel better.</image:caption>